The canonical lamination calibrated by a cohomology class: Transverse measures on the canonical lamination

-\begin{proof}[Proof of Theorem \ref{vertex counting}] By Lemma \ref{rational implies closed}, the map $\Pi: \mathcal M(\lambda_\rho) \to \partial B$ which takes a transverse probability measure to its homology class sends closed hypersurfaces to rational vertices, and measures on sublaminations which are not closed hypersurfaces to irrational vertices.
-By Corollary \ref{extreme points are indecomposable}, $\Pi$ is surjective, so in order to bound the number of irrational vertices, we need to bound the number $m$ of measures on sublaminations which are not closed hypersurfaces.
-So by Lemma \ref{abelian case}, $m \leq \max(1, b_1 - 1)$.
+\begin{proof}[Proof of Theorem \ref{vertex counting}] Let $\Pi: \mathcal M(\lambda_\rho) \to \partial B$ be the map which sends a transverse probability measure to its homology class.
+Let $m$ be the number of measures on sublaminations which are not closed hypersurfaces.
+By Lemma \ref{rational implies closed}, $\Pi$ sends closed hypersurfaces to rational extreme points of $\rho^*$ and all other measures to irrational extreme points.
+By Corollary \ref{extreme points are indecomposable}, $\Pi$ is surjective, so the number of irrational extreme points is at most $m$.
+By Lemma \ref{abelian case}, $m \leq \max(0, b_1 - 1)$.